bstevenski/PlexMovieFileUpdateTool/README.md

 ## ✨ Features

-- Automatic detection of TV episodes from filenames like `Show.Name.S02E03.mkv`
+- Automatic detection of TV episodes from filenames like `Show.Name.S02E03.mp4` or date-based episodes
-- OMDb lookup for movies and TV series/episodes
+- TVMaze API for TV shows (primary) with OMDb fallback for movies and additional episode data
 - Adds IMDb IDs to target folders for unambiguous identification when a match is found
 - Automatic routing of files:
   - Matched items (with IMDb ID) go to your Upload area
   - Unmatched but renamable items:
-    - If the file is .mkv → Upload area (keeps your MKVs ready for Plex)
-    - If the file is NOT .mkv → Convert area (to be transcoded first)
+    - file is successfully renamed → Convert area (to be transcoded first)
   - Not renamable (no reliable metadata and no safe fallback title) → Manual Check area
 - After real moves, automatically prunes now-empty directories left under the source root (keeps the top-level root)
 - Organized output structure, for example:
   ```
   Movies/
     The Matrix (1999) {imdb-tt0133093}/
-      The Matrix (1999).mkv
+      The Matrix (1999) {imdb-tt0133093}.mp4

   TV Shows/
-    Breaking Bad (2008) {imdb-tt0903747}/
+    Breaking Bad (2008-2013) {imdb-tt0903747}/
       Season 01/
-        Breaking Bad - s01e01 - Pilot.mkv
+        Breaking Bad - s01e01 - Pilot.mp4
   ```
 - Dry‑run mode to preview changes
 - Progress bar with tqdm